-The Best Day Trips for Memorial Day Weekend
+The Best Day Trips for a Long Weekend

-Though Memorial Day Weekend may look different this year, there's no reason you can't use the extra vacation day as an opportunity to escape the city and enjoy the great outdoors.
+Though summer holidays may look different this year, there's no reason you still can't take advantage of the warm weather to escape the city and enjoy the great outdoors.
 Below, we've gathered a selection of beautiful day trips you can take from each of our six cities.
 All you need is a car, a picnic basket full of food (as local restaurants may be closed), and – it goes without saying these days – a mask.

 Important to note: social distancing measures still apply in all of these parks, and many of them have closed facilities and bathrooms.
 Check the parks website daily to find out the latest information.